samoverton/analytics-connector-examples/README.md

 Note that the APIs are 'beta' in Analytics v5.0: they may change as we expand the range of connectors available and in response to feedback from users.

-There are several different types of connector.
+There are several different types of connectors.
 This repo contains the following examples, in the matching sub-directories:

 * `aggregates`: An exponential moving average aggregate
 * `alert-sinks`: An alert sink that records alerts in a file
-* `decoders`: XXX
+* `decoders`: A regex decoder that splits a string into pre-defined fields
-* `ingesters`: XXX
+* `ingesters`: An ingester that runs a command and ingests its output
 * `preprocessors`: A preprocessor that flattens complex JSON objects

 We welcome questions, suggestions, feedback, patches and problems reports.